 Choose a Graduate Program That You Have Passion For

 It’s easy to sleep in lectures or bunk classes that don’t interest you in college.
 But in Grad School, you have to be present in every single day of the lecture.
 You can’t afford to slack.
 Remember, you’re not only investing your money when you return to the university.
 You’re also spending a valuable part of your time while attending Grad School.
+If teaching is a passion of yours, for example, it’s only fitting that your chosen path should be in line with it, like taking up your Master of Education degree so as you are fully immersed in the lessons and have a strong affinity for it.

 While most of your peers are entering the workforce and earning regular paychecks every week, you’re still going to tackle lots of reading, exams, poetry analysis and numerous hours working on your dissertation.
 You will be broke, stressed, and frustrated more than once in this phase.
 BUT if you have a strong passion for the program you choose, you can easily survive.